nvaccess/addon-datastore/README.md

 ## API data generation details

-Triggered by a new commit, a GitHub workflow transforms the data into the required views.
+Triggered by a new commit, a GitHub workflow, [transformAddonDataToViews](https://github.com/nvaccess/transformAddonDataToViews), transforms the data into the required views.
-These views of the data will be committed by the GitHub Action to a `views` branch.
+These views of the data is committed by the GitHub Action to the [views branch](https://github.com/nvaccess/addon-store-submission/tree/views).

 ### Overview